Barry Klarberg

 Barry J. Klarberg (born March 4, 1961), CPA, is an American businessman.
-He is a professional business and wealth manager for athletes, entertainers and high-net-worth individuals.
-He is the founder and CEO of Monarch Business and Wealth Management, a full-service firm and family office that specializes in providing business and wealth management services.
+He is a professional business and wealth manager for athletes, entertainers, and high-net-worth individuals.
+He was the founder and CEO of Monarch Business and Wealth Management, a full-service firm and family office that specializes in providing business and wealth management services.

-In January 2022, Klarberg sold Monarch Business & Wealth Management, a financial planning firm for high net-worth individuals, to MAI Capital Management and Galway Holdings, a company with $12.2B assets under management.
-Klarberg will become Senior Managing Director at MAI Capital Management.
+In January 2022, Klarberg became President and Senior Managing Director at MAI Capital Management.

-Klarberg has managed several prominent individuals including musician/actor Justin Timberlake, artist Alec Monopoly, entrepreneur Russell Simmons, DJ and record producer Kaskade, NASCAR champion Kyle Busch, professional tennis player/model Anna Kournikova, NBA All-Star Kyle Lowry, MLB All-Star and Homerun Champion José Bautista, NBA analyst and entrepreneur Jay Williams, MLS All-Star and Captain of the United States men's national soccer team Michael Bradley, and NHL Hall-of-Famer Mark Messier.
+Klarberg has managed several prominent individuals including musician/actor Justin Timberlake, television sports personality Stephen A. Smith, Grammy Award winner and Rock and Roll Hall of Fame inductee Journey, music group NSYNC, 2022 NFL Hall of Fame inductee Sam Mills, artist Alec Monopoly, DJ and record producer Kaskade, MLB All-Star Robinson Canó, NASCAR champion Kyle Busch, DJ and record producer John Summit, professional tennis player/model Anna Kournikova, NBA All-Star Kyle Lowry, MLB All-Star and Homerun Champion José Bautista, professional soccer player Jozy Altidore, NBA analyst and entrepreneur Jay Williams, MLS All-Star and Captain of the United States men's national soccer team Michael Bradley, and NHL Hall-of-Famer Mark Messier.

-Klarberg holds an ownership stake in three American professional sports franchises.
+Klarberg holds an ownership stake in four American professional sports franchises.
 He is an owner of the New York Yankees, being a Partner since 2011.
-Klarberg is an owner of Major League Soccer (MLS) team New York City FC.
+Klarberg is an owner of the Major League Soccer (MLS) team New York City FC.
+In 2023, Klarberg also became an owner of the United States SailGP Team.

-Since 2017, Klarberg taught "Business Developments in Sports" at the University of Michigan in Ann Arbor.

 He regularly appears on CNN, CNBC and The Wall Street Journal Report, and authored the book "Winning Tax Strategies and Planning for Athletes and Entertainers."
 Klarberg has also been elected to the Sports Business Journal's "Forty Under 40," as he was selected as one of the forty most influential executives in the sports business under the age of 40.

 In April 2016, Klarberg represented NFL star Rob Gronkowski and launched with Monster Energy a signature beverage "Gronk" that will be distributed by Coca-Cola.

 In May 2016, Klarberg shaped Tom Brady’s new Simmons Beautyrest Black luxury mattress ad campaign, aiding Simmons’ marketing team in pitching the campaign to the three-time Super Bowl MVP.

 In April 2021, Klarberg represented Bethenny Frankel in signing a multi-year deal with iHeartRadio to bring the podcast “Just B with Bethenny Frankel” to the iHeartPodcast Network.

 Klarberg was commissioned the honorary title Kentucky Colonel, the highest honor awarded by the Commonwealth of Kentucky, by Kentucky Governor Steven Beshear.

 In 2015, Klarberg gave the commencement address at alma mater Pace University to the undergraduate Class of 2015 and received an honorary doctorate degree.
 Klarberg also returned to Pace University as an Executive-in-Residence and a Lecturer-in-Residence at the Lubin School of Business.
 Klarberg is a member of the President's Council at Pace University.